tthomas48/bpt-docs/settings/notifications.md

-# Want to get notified on important events?
+# Want to get notified by email on important events?

 * Sign in to BuyPlayTix.
 * Click on *Menu*